Daniel-McGuire-Corporation/Simple-BrowserCS/README.md

 # Simple-Browser

-This is a simple project that will only get updated once a year (23H2, 24H2, etc.).
+This is a simple project that will only get updated thrice a year (24Q1, 24Q2, 24Q3, 24Q4, etc.).

 This is a very simple browser that uses MS WebView2 (Chromium Based) for rendering webpages.